-We’ll get more into how Brian has been able to quantify that increase in numbers and justify the experimentation they did along the way down below in the measuring performance section.
+We’ll delve more into how Peters has been able to quantify that increase in numbers and justify the experimentation they did along the way down below in the measuring performance section.

 “We’ve experimented with a format of live news reports from different cities worldwide.
 It was logistically difficult and expensive,” he says.
 “Given the budget the show has, it was more than we could afford to spend to produce the show.

 “What we did do, out of that experiment, is we found a number of experts around the world, which we now call our regulars.
 We go back to them to get their take on different topics.”

 This is all to say, take the risk of experimentation.
 Shake things up in order to see what format really suits your show best!